 - Fresh Tomatoes: The fresher and riper the tomato, the better the salsa.
 As to what type of tomatoes you use, I prefer Roma, Heirloom, or vine-ripened tomatoes for the best flavor.

 - Onions: Over the years, my family all agreed, that a sweet or Vidalia onion complimented the salsa best, but a red or yellow onion does work as well.

-- Jalapeno: Even mild salsas need a bit of jalapeno to add a bit of kick and wake you your taste buds.
-Use 1/2 jalapeno to 2 jalapenos depending on the level of spice you desire.
-And I recommend removing the seeds and ribs of the jalapeno, or you may have REALLY spicy salsa.
+- Jalapeno: Even mild salsas need a bit of jalapeno to add a bit of kick and wake up your taste buds.
+Use as little as ½ jalapeno and up to 2 jalapenos depending on the level of spice you desire.
+I recommend removing the seeds and ribs of the jalapeno, or you may have REALLY spicy salsa.

 - Cilantro: You either love cilantro or hate it.
-If you hate it, by all means, omit!
+If you hate it, by all means, omit it!
 If not, it adds a really fresh taste to this salsa recipe.

 - Garlic: Fresh garlic will add a bit of kick and flavor.
 If you are not a fan of garlic, leave it out.